josephrmartinez/RecipeEmbeddings/writeup.md

 When we enabled full text search on the recipes table, Datasette automatically enabled a search box for us to run queries against the table.
 In order to run semantic search queries in the Datasette web UI using the new recipe_embeddings table, we are going to create a [metadata](https://docs.datasette.io/en/stable/metadata.html) file with a ["canned query"](https://docs.datasette.io/en/stable/sql_queries.html#canned-queries) that uses some helpful functions from plugins that we will also install into Datasette.

-Create a metadata.json file in your project folder:
+Create a metadata.json file in your project folder with the following content:

 ```
 {
     "title": "Recipe Search",
     "description": "Full text and semantic search on 5,000 recipes.",
     "databases": {
         "5k-recipes": {
         "source": "Recipe Dataset from Epicurious",
         "source_url": "https://github.com/josephrmartinez/recipe-dataset",
         "license": "CC BY-SA 3.0",
         "license_url": "https://creativecommons.org/licenses/by-sa/3.0/",
         "queries": {
         }
         }
     },
     "plugins": {
     }
 }
 ```
 We will be adding information into the "queries" and "plugins" sections of the metadata file as we build out our custom query.